 It is the birthplace of internationally renowned artists such as British writer J.G.
 Ballard or Hong Kong film director Wong Kar-Wai.
 Both spent only their childhood years in Shanghai.
-Nonetheless, their best-known works (The Empire of the Sun; In the Mood for Love) focus on life in Shanghai during World War Two or on exiles from Shanghai living in Hong Kong after the city came under Communist control.
+Nonetheless, their best-known works (The Empire of the Sun; In the Mood for Love) focus on life in Shanghai during World War II or on exiles from Shanghai living in Hong Kong after the city came under Communist control.

 In the Mercer Quality of Living Study 2012, Shanghai ranked 95th and in 2014 it, once again, did not make it among the Top 50 cities.
 As China’s industrial and financial center, Shanghai is struggling with problems typical of life in other Chinese megacities, especially Beijing: environmental problems like smog, water pollution, and noise, as well as overpopulation, traffic jams, and a housing shortage.

 However, living in Shanghai is relatively safe.
 Pickpocketing, panhandling, bicycle theft, and financial scams are the most common crimes.
 There’s little violent crime against foreigners, though it does occur sometimes, specifically in clubs and bars in the nightlife districts.
 Also, in September 2013, on two occasions, Westerners were stabbed while walking in the Wai Tan area.

 Shanghai remains the glitzy “Paris of the East” in many ways.
 The 16th most expensive expat city in the world, according to Mercer 2012, is a consumerist Mecca – which seems slightly ironic if one considers the city’s more recent, staunchly Maoist past.
 The cosmopolitan atmosphere of life in Shanghai includes a vibrant nightlife and a huge arts & entertainment scene.